optimagic-dev/optimagic/docs/source/index.md

 For a complete introduction to optimization in estimagic, check out the {ref}`estimagic_scipy2022`

-If you want to know more about pytask, dive into one of the following topics
+If you want to know more about estimagic, dive into one of the following topics

 `````{grid} 1 2 2 2
 ---